ugcd/solarius/README.md

 ![](docs/figures/solarius-models.png)

-SOLAR is known as the old-school player in the quantitative trait loci (QTLs) mapping field ([>2600](https://scholar.google.es/citations?view_op=view_citation&hl=en&user=AjEIQ3MAAAAJ&citation_for_view=AjEIQ3MAAAAJ:u5HHmVD_uO8C) citations).
-Variance components or linear mixed models are implemented in SOLAR especially for the analysis of related individuals in pedigrees.
+SOLAR is known as the old-school player in the quantitative trait loci (QTLs) mapping field ([>2600](https://scholar.google.es/citations?view_op=view_citation&hl=en&user=AjEIQ3MAAAAJ&citation_for_view=AjEIQ3MAAAAJ:u5HHmVD_uO8C) citations), which variance components or linear mixed models are implemented especially for the analysis of related individuals in pedigrees.

 `solarius` is an R package to interface SOLAR and to run its main models: polygenic, association and linkage.